msemjan/msemjan.github.io/content/posts/emoji.md

 ---
-title: "Github Markdown Emoji Reference"
-author: "M. Semjan"
+author: M. Semjan
+date: "2023-03-28T16:54:44+01:00"
-description: "Github flavor of Markdown let's you work with emojis in your Markdown documents easily.
-In this post you can find a handy reference table with the supported emojis and their shortcodes."
+description: Github flavor of Markdown let's you work with emojis in your Markdown documents easily.
+In this post you can find a handy reference table with the supported emojis and their shortcodes.
-date: 2023-03-28T16:54:44+01:00
-type: post
 tags:
 - Markdown
 - Github Markdown
 - Emoji
 - Reference
+title: Github Markdown Emoji Reference
+type: post
 ---
 ## Introduction